-I have never taught a fully online course before, but I have integrated several Web 2.0 tools into my face-to-face classes.
-I have used Blackboard's discussion boards, wikis, journals, and anonymous grading tools in my classes.
+I will be teaching my first fully online courses in the Winter of 2018.
+I am not new, however, to the tools and theory behind online teaching.
+I frequently integrate several Web 2.0 tools into my face-to-face classes.
+I have used Blackboard's (and now Canvas') discussion boards, wikis, journals, and anonymous grading tools in my classes.

 As a graduate student at UC Davis, I took a semester long seminar on creating a hybrid class through the Department of Education.
 They encouraged us to utilize a state of the art studio they had built for creating teaching videos.
 I took them up on the offer and made a short series of videos that covers the same lectures I give about the nature and value of philosophy to every introductory class I teach.
 I use a 'Mystery Box' to teach my students the difference between metaphysical and epistemological questions, and to show that that even if we cannot ever know that we have the right answers, there are, nonetheless correct answers in philosophy, and we can provide reasons for thinking some answers are more likely to be right than others.
 The videos are on my YouTube channel here.